dskvr/Pyrosphere/readme.md

 - The sphere will blink once, this means it is setting up, and has successfully loaded the animations off the SD card.
 - Enjoy!

-# Notes
+### Notes
-- Was coded with Tab Size set as 2...
+- Pyroduino Was coded with Tab Size set as 2...
 You will thank me later.
 - This code is a mess.
 Here's what's going on in the loop, since it's not directly obvious...
 	- Configuring application parameters
 	- Mounting SD and directory.